meangrape/gogurl/README.md

 * go/flour -- [Flour Bakery's](https://flourbakery.com/) order page

 It's meant to be hosted at "go" in your local domain.
-The fastest, most fool-proof way is to make an /etc/hosts entry.
+The fastest, most fool-proof, non-scalable way is an /etc/hosts entry.
-If you control your office DNS, then make ".local" or something similar and create go as a CNAME.
+If you control your office DNS, then make a searchable ".local" domain and create go as a CNAME.

 NB: gogurl doesn't support SSL or authentication of any kind.
-If you care, which you should, put an nginx server in front.
+If you care, **which you should**, put an nginx server in front.

-At that point you can access the various API endpoints:
+At this point you can access the various API endpoints:

 # Usage
 Usage: **gogurl [-p|--port PORT] [-d|--database DATABASE]**